Blasphemy Act 1697: Subsequent developments

 The act was rarely applied: the legislation allowed only four days after the offence for a formal complaint to be lodged and the trial itself was required to be held within three months.
 As a result, existing common law process continued to be the first line against heterodoxy in England and Wales.

 The Law Commission said that they were not aware of any prosecutions that had taken place under the act.

 On 24 May 1966, the Law Commission said that the offence created by this statute was obsolete and recommended that the whole act be repealed.Their recommendation was implemented and the whole act was repealed by section 13(2) of, and part I of schedule 4 to, the Criminal Law Act 1967.

+The whole act was repealed by section 10(2) of, and part I of schedule 3 to, the Criminal Law Act 1967.

 For the effect of this act on the common law offences, see Blasphemy law in the United Kingdom - Relationship between the common law and statutory offences.

+British Colonies

+The Blasphemy Act 1697 is known to have been received into law in various British Colonies on different dates.

+Queensland received the Act in 1828 and repealed it with the Criminal Code Act of 1899.
+New Zealand received the Blasphemy Act 1697 in 1840 and repealed it with the Criminal Code Act of 1893.

+The Blasphemy Act 1697 may yet exist in other former colonies and territories.